Pop-Up Vertical 2.0

 Craig LaBarge, WB3GCK

-This year, though, I wanted to try a different approach.
+A few years ago, though, I decided I wanted to try a different approach.
 Some of the design goals were the same as that for the original antenna:

 I followed KC8AON's instructions for the un-un, except that I used a larger T200-2 toroid with 19 bifilar turns of #20 solid hook-up wire.
 (My un-un is very similar to the one described by IW7EHC on his website, so you can look there for details.)
 The un-un was mounted in a 4" x 3" x 1.6" plastic enclosure.
-I fitted some industrial grade velco to the back of the enclosure and to the PVC support to help secure it during setup.
 I use a small bungee cord to help secure it during operation.
 From the un-un, I ran a 10-foot length of RG-8x coax to the tuner located inside the camper.
 I re-used the 24-foot radiator and the ground clamp from the old antenna.
 For the ground connection, I just clamp onto the frame of the camper.
 No other counterpoise wires are used.

 Now, I have to be honest here.
 This type of antenna where coax is basically "force-fed" by a tuner has never really appealed to me.
 However, this thing really does work.
 During my first camping trip of 2010, I confirmed that I was able to load it up with the Z-817 on all bands from 40-10 meters.
 I was easily able to make QRP contacts with it.
 In fact, during a late afternoon, a station in the Netherlands responded to my CQs on 30 meters.
 So, this thing must be making some noise.
+It also works great when using my little YouKits HB-1B transceiver with an Elecraft T1 tuner.
 I doubt that this antenna is as efficient as its predecessor, however, the convenience of covering 40-10 meters without having to change coil taps is a worthwhile trade-off for me.